cpg94/express-es6-bp/README.md

-# express-es6-bp
+# Express ES6 Boilerplate.

-Simple ES6 Express boilerplate, with cli to create controllers.
+Simple Express ES6 boilerplate, built with [Noderize](https://noderize.js.org/).
+Includes handy tool to create and delete routes through a CLI too! 😄

-**Getting Started**
+## Getting Started.

-In root project folder run: `yarn` to install dependencies,
+Install dependencies, in root project folder run:

-Then...

-Start Dev Env - `yarn watch`

-Production Build - `yarn build`

-Create Controller CLI - `yarn create-controller`

-Delete Controller CLI - `yarn delete-controller`
+> yarn

+To start development server, run - (this will start server at localhost:3000):
+> yarn watch

+To build for production:
+> yarn build

+## CLI tools.

+I've added a couple of CLI tools to help create/delete controllers.
+These create new controller files and also add the routes to your app!

+To create run:
+>yarn create-controller

+To delete run:
+>yarn delete-controller

-Note: You can only delete controllers that you have added through the CLI.
+**You can only delete controllers that you've added through CLI!**

-🤓
+Have fun! 😎